forcedotcom/mobile-ui-elements/README.md

     - `querytype`: (Optional) Default: mru.
 Type of query (mru, soql, sosl, cache).
 Required if query attribute is specified.
     - `autosync`: (Optional) Auto synchronize (fetch/save) changes to the model with the remote server/local store.
 If false, use fetch/save methods to commit changes to server or local store.
     - `maxsize`: (Optional) Default: -1.
 If positive, limits the maximum number of records fetched.
+    - `cachePromise`: (Optional) A Promise that returns an instance of force-sobject-store on cache ready completion.
+It is required to add offline capability to the component.

     Methods:
     - `fetch`: Initiates the fetching of records from the relevant data store (server/offline store).
+    - `fetchMore`: Initiates the fetching of more records if there's an available cursor and the collection size is less than maxsize.
     - `reset`: Replaces all the existing contents of the collection and initiates autosync if enabled.

     Events: